northrupn/NickNorthrup_GA_DAT_NYC_9_27/final project-2/final project-2.md

-# Project Design Writeup and Approval Template

-Follow this as a guide to completing the project design writeup.
-The questions for each section are merely there to suggest what the baseline should cover; be sure to use detail as it will make the project much easier to approach as the class moves on.

 ### Project Problem and Hypothesis
 PROBLEM STATEMENT: Developing a budget for the purchase of a property in Brooklyn is difficult due to market changes and attributes specific to a property.
 How can a buyer develop a budget (predict sales price) for a specific type of property in a specific area?